What is it?

 Not only does this give you something to aim for, but it also helps you to see how compare to the other drivers in your class.

-Once you have completed a championship in your production car, you may want to look at moving to a different class which features a more modified vehicle or specific competition car such as a single seater.
-From here, you can continue to compete in the various championships and any other events that you might want to enter too.
+Once you have completed a championship in your production car, you may want to look at moving to a different class with more specialist and modified vehicles.

 National Championship